Jeremiah Arkham

 Jeremiah Arkham is a supervillain and the head of the Arkham Asylum in DC Comics, created by Alan Grant.
 Arkham was created in 1992, and slowly "lost his mind" during his time in the Arkham Asylum, the fictional psychiatric hospital for the criminally insane, subsequently becoming the second Black Mask.
 Though described as a sadist, Arkham seems to believe his intentions are for the benefit of his patients.

 Publication history

-Arkham was created by Alan Grant and Norm Breyfogle and first appeared in Batman: Shadow of the Bat #1 in 1992.
-In his first appearance, Batman was committed to the asylum for allegedly killing a police officer.
-In the issue, Dr. Arkham is shown to believe he can convince the Batman to willingly reveal his identity to him.
-After Batman: No Man's Land, Shadow of the Bat was replaced by Batman: Gotham Knights.
-In the course of about two-hundred comics, Jeremiah's original character was flanderized, turning from a compassionate doctor who believed he could cure any patient to an "obsessed manic wreck".
-In a reference to his childhood, the Joker held a gun to Arkham and forced him to watch the inmates leave the asylum after an attack from Bane, while the Joker tried to scare the administrator into madness (later saved by Batman).
+Jeremiah Arkham was created by Alan Grant and Norm Breyfogle and first appeared in Batman: Shadow of the Bat #1 in 1992.
+In the issue, Arkham is shown to believe he can convince Batman to willingly reveal his identity to him.
+Over time, Arkham went from being depicted as a compassionate doctor who believed he could cure any patient to an "obsessed manic wreck".